TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

         $pluginName
         $controllerActionCombinations,
         $uncachedActions
-    }
+    );

-In addition to the extension key and a unique name of the plugin (line 2 and 3) the allowed combinations of the controller and actions are determined.
+In addition to the extension key and a unique name of the plugin (line 2 and 3), the allowed combinations of the controller and actions are determined.
 ``$controllerActionCombinations`` is an associative array.
-The Keys of this array are the allowed Controllers, and the values are a comma-separated list of allowed actions per Controller.
+The Keys of this array are the allowed controllers, and the values are a comma-separated list of allowed actions per controller.
 The first action of the first controller is the default action.

 Additionally you need to specify which actions should not be cached.
-To do this, the fourth parameter also is a list of Controller / Action - Combinations in the same format as above, containing all the non-cached-actions.
+To do this, the fourth parameter also is a list of controller action Combinations in the same format as above, containing all the non-cached-actions.

 :file:`ext_tables.php`::